jina-ai/docs/chapters/hub/hub-api.md

 ### Create a new app
 `jina hub new --type app`
-It will start a wizard in CLI to guide you create your app.
+It will start a wizard in the CLI to guide you in creating your app.

 ## `jina hub login`

-Login to Jina Hub using your Github credentials.
+Login to Jina Hub using your GitHub credentials.
 This is required for pushing your executor to Jina Hub.
 Usage:
 `jina hub login` :
 Copy/paste the token into GitHub to verify your account

 ## `jina hub build`
-To test your pod/app locally, use the `build` command as follows:
+To test your Pod/app locally, use the `build` command as follows:

-jina hub build /MyAwesomeExecutor/
+`jina hub build /MyAwesomeExecutor/`
-More Hub CLI usage can be found via jina hub build --help
+More Hub CLI usage can be found via `jina hub build --help`

 ## `jina hub push`
 `push` is the command for publishing your Pod to the Hub